UAE: Airfares likely to remain high in 2025 due to strong travel demand

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Additionally, the global aviation industry is struggling with delays in aircraft deliveries, which are hampering the expansion plans of UAE and global airlines.
+Additionally, the global aviation industry is struggling with delays in aircraft deliveries, hampering the expansion plans of UAE and global airlines.

 According to online travel agency Musafir, airfares are projected to rise between 2 and 14 per cent globally in 2025 due to rising fuel costs and inflationary pressures.
-However, businesses are managing these costs through innovative travel strategies and loyalty programs.
+However, businesses manage these costs through innovative travel strategies and loyalty programs.

 “As we step into 2025, corporate travel is more than a logistical function; it’s a catalyst for growth and innovation,” said Sachin Gadoya, CEO and co-founder of musafir.com.
 The travel agency noted that destinations like Dubai, Paris, and Sydney top the list for bleisure extensions.